Dexalot/dexalot-docs/docs/apiv2/Websocket.md

 Mainnet: [wss://api.dexalot.com](https://api.dexalot-test.com/api/) (Behind CORS)

-A token authorization will be required around Sep 2nd, 2022.
+A token authorization is required to establish a websocket connection.

 In order to create a web socket connection: